Broadband and narrowband greenness based vegetation indices

 - RS-5400 high resolution field portable spectroradiometer for in situ measurements with high resolution and sensitivity, use with our contact probe, Miniprobe, leaf clip and a range of fiber mount Field of View lenses

-- SR-8800 high resolution spectroradiometer controlled via iPhone, Android device or tablet, used with the Sensaprobe grip to provide real-time accurate measurements of scan angle, sun angle, distance from target and real-time target viewing
+- RS-8800 high resolution spectroradiometer controlled via iPhone, Android device or tablet, used with the Sensaprobe grip to provide real-time accurate measurements of scan angle, sun angle, distance from target and real-time target viewing

 - PSR+ full range (350-2500nm) high reslution/high sensitivity spectroradiometer with swappable direct attach lenses or fiber optic cable for use with FOV lenses, leaf clip, contact probe, diffuser and other accessories